genepi/nf-gwas/docs/configuration.md

 ```

 ### Setting Memory and CPU directives
 Depending on your actual server or cluster, the memory and CPU directives must be adapted to run regenie an all required as efficient as possible.
 Please find below the default setting.
 Copy/paste the process section to your configuration file and run your GWAS.
 Fully working examples including different parameters can be found [here](https://github.com/genepi/gwas-regenie/tree/main/conf/tests).
-We will also adapt this section with memory settings from real-world experiments.
-Read also [here](https://rgcgithub.github.io/regenie/performance/) to increase the memory for regenie.
+Read also [here](https://rgcgithub.github.io/regenie/performance/) to learn about memory requirements of regenie (We will also adapt this section in future with memory settings from our experiments.).
 ```
 process {